KsirbJ/extended-advisor-toolbox/README.md

 6. Modified tools/utils/background.js to also check for other messages and call functions accordingly
 7. Minor changes to tools/utils/content/content.js to handle the new keyboard shortcuts
 8. Modified manifest.json to include the new scripts

+-- First commit is the original version, second shows my changes --